Tim Flohr Sørensen

 Supervision of MA dissertations

-I co-supervise PhD projects for Pernille Desirée Peiter Pantmann (University of Copenhagen), Casper Toftgaard (University of Copenhagen), Anna Severine Beck (Aarhus University), Julie de Vos (Aarhus University) and Silke Holmqvist (Aarhus University).
-I was external advisor for Sebastian Becker (graduated, University of Cambridge)
+I co-supervise PhD projects for Pernille Desirée Peiter Pantmann (University of Copenhagen), Casper Toftgaard (University of Copenhagen),, Julie de Vos (Aarhus University), Silke Holmqvist (Aarhus University) and Linda Boye (University of Copenhagen).
+I was co-supervisor for Anna Severine Beck (Aarhus University) and external advisor for Sebastian Becker (graduated, University of Cambridge)